 The first benefit of a clean address database is simple – bad addresses can cost you.
 This area for cost-cutting is not in individual mail-outs, but in bulk mail – whether it's newsletters, account statements, or any other mass communication your school is electing to send out by post.
 A correctly formatted and recognisable address can have something called a 'DPID' - or delivery point identifier - appended to it using specialised software.

 A DPID in its raw state typically takes the form of an 8-digit number that gets converted to a barcode using a barcode generation program.
-You may have noticed when you receive an electricity bill or an account statement in the post that there’s a small barcode above your mailing details – this is the manifestation of your address into a machine-readable format that allows Australia Post to more efficiently process and deliver mail.
-Because of the time saved on the processing end, the price of posting is significantly reduced – and those savings can add up quickly if direct mail makes up a significant portion of your school’s marketing activity.
+You may have noticed when you receive an electricity bill or an account statement in the post that there's a small barcode above your mailing details.
+This is the manifestation of your address into a machine-readable format that allows Australia Post to process and deliver mail more efficiently.
+Because of the time saved on the processing end, the price of posting is significantly reduced – and those savings can add up quickly if direct mail makes up a significant portion of your school's marketing activity.

 Mandated government reporting

-There’s also your school’s mandated government reporting obligations to consider.
-Every year, schools submit a variety of data to the government across a series of reports – these are used by the government to determine funding allocations, make decisions on focus areas, and generate statistics.
-One of the largest of these is the ‘Student Residential Address & Other Information’ collection – previously known as the ‘Socio-economic Status Return’, which is used to inform Commonwealth education policy and examine funding arrangements for non-government schools.
+There's also your school's mandated government reporting obligations to consider.
+Every year, schools submit a variety of data to the government across a series of reports – the government uses these to determine funding allocations, make decisions on focus areas, and generate statistics.
+One of the largest of these is the 'Student Residential Address & Other Information' collection – previously known as the 'Socio-economic Status Return', which is used to inform Commonwealth education policy and examine funding arrangements for non-government schools.

-This collection requires non-government schools to provide various bits of information on every eligible student – and most importantly, is the requirement to provide the student’s residential address, along with those of their biological parents.
-The accuracy of the information you provide for this report has the potential to have a direct impact on your school’s funding, so it’s vital to be as accurate as possible.
-Here is where having correct and consistently formatted address data from the get-go can help you out – it means less time spent massaging data to fit the collection’s template, and less time spent manually correcting minor typos and omissions.
+This collection requires non-government schools to provide information on every eligible student – and most importantly, it is required to give the student's residential address and their biological parents' address.
+The accuracy of the information you provide for this report can potentially impact your school's funding, so it's vital to be as accurate as possible.
+Here is where having correct and consistently formatted address data from the get-go can help you out.
+It means less time spent massaging data to fit the collection's template, and less time spent manually correcting minor typos and omissions.